Student performance analysis of virtual introductory calculus-based physics class: Results and Discussion

-It is evident that students who started with the background of conceptual physics perform well in mid-exams than of the students who started the class with background of calculus-I level math.
-Figure~\ref{fig3} shows that students passing percentage in mid-exams is higher than that of the final exam in the SP21 semester.
-It is because the mid-exam assessment method was based on the shorter chapter exams in SP21.
-When observing SP21 students passing percentage in mid exams it can be seen that about 8\% of students did class materials without previous conceptual physics background and this is an even higher percentage compared with student percentage did well in the mid exams without calculus-I (about 25\%).

-Percent of students with a passing grades of the final exam in FA20 (see figure~\ref{fig3}\textit{b}) is higher than the student percent with concept physics and calculus-I. However, figure~\ref{fig3}(\textit{b}) shows that student percent with a passing grades on the final exam is very similar to the percent of students with conceptual physics backgrounds in the SP21 semester.
-Also, it shows that the percent of students with calculus-I is much lower than the passing percentage of the students in the final exam in the SP21 semester.
-Therefore, analysis in figure~\ref{fig3}(\textit{b}) confirms that student performance in the final exam correlates well with the conceptual physics background than calculus-I.
+The percentage of students with passing grades on the final exam in FA20 (see the left side of figure~\ref{fig3}\textit{b}) is higher than the student percentage with background knowledge of conceptual physics and calculus-I. However, figure~\ref{fig3}(\textit{b}) (see right side) shows that the student percentage with passing grades on the final exam is very similar to the percentage of students with conceptual physics backgrounds in the SP21 semester.
+Also, it shows that the percentage of students with calculus-I is much lower than the passing percentage of the students in the final exam in the SP21 semester.
+This particular observation suggests two important points; 1) conceptual physics knowledge is more relevant to better in calculus-based physics, and 2) further studies are needed to better understand why some students can do well in calculus-based physics without prior knowledge of both conceptual physics and calculus.
+However, analysis in figure~\ref{fig3} indicates that student performance in the final exam correlates well with the conceptual physics background than with calculus-I knowledge.